adachille/parkinsons-detector/README.md

 Poly | 79.8% | 96.4%
 RBF | 54.1% | 99.4%

-Here, we see that the polynomial kernel is the most accurate for the MSR training data, and that each kernel in the MSR/TE combined dataset has high accuracy.
+Here, we see that the polynomial kernel is the most accurate for the MSR training data and is comparable to the accuracy of the Naïve Bayes classifier.
+We also see that each kernel in the MSR/TE combined dataset has high accuracy.
+Again, the high accuracy in the MSR/TE combined set may be due to the problems mentioned above.

 ### Regression: UPDRS scores